 John adopts a bad argument uncritically (based on a subjective perception of temperature over a short period of time, we cannot determine global climate trends), because he agrees with the conclusion.

 10. Base rate fallacy: We tend to ignore base rates in estimating the probability that something will occur.
-In general, we often turn a blind eye to general, implicit information and focus exclusively on specific, explicit information.
+In general, we often turn a blind eye to generic, implicit information and focus exclusively on specific, explicit information.

-The investors take no or too little account of the fact that only 20% of biotech start-ups ever become profitable (that 20% is the base rate).
+The investors do not or barely take into accountthe fact that only 20% of biotech start-ups ever become profitable (that 20% is the base rate).

 11. Anchoring: A given piece of information can strongly influence our estimates (even if there is no link between that information and our estimate).
 (Anchoring is a form of framing).

-When the wine is presented alone, people see it as too expensive for the quality of the wine (since the wine does not sell well).
-The hope is that if you put the wine next to a very expensive wine the wine will be viewed as affordable, and by putting a very cheap-looking bottle of wine next to it, people will think that the wine is better.
+When the wine is presented by itself, people see it as too expensive for the quality of the wine .
+The marketeer’s hope is that if you put the wine next to a very expensive bottle, the wine will be viewed as affordable, and by putting a very cheap-looking bottle of wine next to it, people will think that the wine is better.

 12a.
-Sunk cost fallacy: Taking into account incurred and non-recoverable costs in deciding whether or not to continue with a project (and thus continue to invest in it).
+Sunk cost fallacy: Considering incurred and non-recoverable costs in deciding whether to continue with a project (and thus continue to invest in it).

-Linda and Mary take their decision to continue on the basis of the fact that they have already invested a lot of money.
-This is irrational since they should only be concerned with the expected profits of the new investment.
+Linda and Mary take their decision to continue because they have already invested a lot of money.
+This is irrational, since they should only be concerned with the expected profits of the new investment.

 12b.
 Availability bias: We overestimate the likelihood that something will occur when it is easy to recall or imagine.